-As a removal company we know understanding Insurance for House Removals can be pretty tricky.
-If you’re using a professional removal company most will talk to you about insurance, but it can be hard to understand the level of protection your cover provides because a lot of removal companies handle insurance in many different ways.
-In this article we’ll try to explain how it works and answer some frequently asked questions to help you make an informed decision.
+As a removal company, we know understanding Insurance for House Removals can be pretty tricky.
+If you’re using a professional removal firm most will talk to you about insurance, but it can be hard to understand the level of protection your cover provides because a lot of removal companies handle insurance in many different ways.

 Let’s start with the background…